spxbhuhb/zakadabar-stack/doc/guides/libraries/Introduction.md

-# Introduction: Plug And Play
+# Introduction: Libraries

-Plug and play modules of Zakadabar implement usual functions an application needs, account management for example.
+Library modules of Zakadabar implement usual functions an application needs, account management for example.

 They contain all the data model, frontend and backend components.
 When